Yogoda/ZoneLoadingSystem/README.md

 # Zone Loading System

-This is a dynamic zone loading system for Godot you can use in your games.
-This allows to have an infinite game world without loading screen (after the initial loading).
+This is a dynamic zone loading system for Godot you can use in your games, it can be use in 2D and 3D.
+This system allows to have an infinite game world without loading screen (after the initial loading).

 ![Test image](screenshots/world.png)

-- Every zone is inside a trigger area.
+- Every zone sits inside a trigger area that completely englobes the zone.
-- When the player enters a trigger area, the zone is loaded and attached to the world
+- When the player enters a trigger area, the corresponding zone is loaded (if not already) and attached to the world.
+- When the player exits the area, the zone is removed from the tree but stays in memory, allowing to go back and forth quickly between the two zones.
+When the zone is not directly connected to an area the player is in, it is then freed from memory and unloaded.
-- Connected zones are zones that are overlapping the current zone, they are detected automatically.
+- Connected zones are zones that are overlapping the current zone, this is detected automatically, no need to register the connections.
-- All connected zones are automatically loaded and instanced by a background thread, so that attaching the zone to the tree is very fast.
+- Zones that are connected to the current zone(s) are automatically loaded in memory and instanced in background, so that they are ready when the player enters a new zone.
-- When leaving a zone, it is detached from the tree but stays in memory.
-Zones that are not current or connected are freed from memory.

 ## pros
 - No loading screen during the game.